OpenTermsArchive/contrib-versions/Att/Privacy Policy.md

     ' + '

     Internet and wireless devices and services purchased for family use may be used by children without our knowledge.
-When that happens, information collected may appear to us to be associated with the adult customer who subscribes to our services, and will be treated as the adult\\'s information under this Policy.
+When that happens, information collected may appear to us to be associated with the adult customer who subscribes to our services and will be treated as the adult\\'s information under this Policy.

 ' + '3.
 What can I do to help better protect my child\\'s information?

     ' + '

     We encourage you to spend time online with your children, and to participate in and monitor their online activity.
-We have developed a website that offers safety and control tools, expert resources, and tips designed to help you manage technology choices and address safety concerns.
+We have developed a website that offers safety and control tools, expert resources and tips designed to help you manage technology choices and address safety concerns.
 Please visit AT&T Smart Controls for more information.

 ' + '4.
 What if my child has an AT&T e-mail sub-account?